AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 #### Create custom field within Salesforce {#prerequisites-custom-field}

-Create the custom field of type `Text Area Long` which Experience Platform will use to update the segment status within Salesforce CRM.
+Create the custom field of type `Text Area Long` which Experience Platform will use to update the segment status within [!DNL Salesforce CRM].
 Refer to the Salesforce documentation to [create custom fields](https://help.salesforce.com/s/articleView?id=sf.adding_fields.htm&type=5) if you need additional guidance.

 >[!IMPORTANT]